 - Under-determined or under-defined systems where there are more variables than constraining measurements to fully define the system as a single mode–-a.k.a solution ambiguity.
 For example, in 2D consider two range measurements resulting in two possible locations through trilateration.

 - Nonlinearity.
 For example in 2D, consider a Pose2 odometry where the orientation is uncertain: The resulting belief of where a next pose might be (convolution with odometry factor) results in a banana shape curve, even though the entire process is driven by assumed Gaussian belief.

 - Physics of the measurement process.
 Many, if not all measurement processes exhibit non-Gaussian behaviour.
 For example, acoustic/radio time-of-flight measurements, using either pulse-train or matched filtering, result in an "energy intensity" over time/distance of what the range to a scattering-target/source might be–i.e. highly non-Gaussian.

 This section discusses the various concepts in the Caesar framework.

-The initial steps in constructing and solving graphs can be found in Building and Solving Graphs.
+The initial steps in constructing and solving graphs will be discussed in the upcoming documentation page Building and Solving Graphs.